BELLA-RadiationSimulations/GRAPPA/README.md

 # Command to print the current setup
 /particlesource/print
 ```

+> :warning: If you request particles from a file, the particle type must be changed via the command `/particlesource/setParticle <particlename>` and not via the `/gun` command.
+The `/gun` command is not aware of the request to read particles from a file and therefore cannot update the particle container consistently.

 If the file contains less particles than the ones requested for a run,
 GRAPPA will keep looping through the file relying on the fact that the random seed will be constantly updated.